-Tehnical Acetochlor Whole blood 100 μg/mL 13.50 12.3 (24%) Separated lymphocytes -S9 75 μg/mL 25.89 5.1 (33%) p-(Chloroacetyl)acetanilide Whole blood 15 μg/mL 8.50 8.0 (51%) Separated lymphocytes 17.00 8.7 (0%) Whole blood 10 μg/mL 19.50 12.3 (24%) 2- Chloroacetophenone Separated lymphocytes -S9 1 μg/mL 12.00 9.5 (0%)
+Tehnical Acetochlor Whole blood -\$9 100 μg/mL 13.50 12.3 (24%) Separated lymphocytes 75 μg/mL 25.89 5.1 (33%) p-(Chloroacetyl)acetanilide Whole blood -S9 15 μg/mL 8.50 8.0 (51%) Separated lymphocytes 1 μg/mL 17.00 8.7 (0%) 2- Chloroacetophenone Whole blood -\$9 10 μg/mL 19.50 12.3 (24%) Separated lymphocytes 1 μg/mL 12.00 9.5 (0%)

 Analytical Acetochlor (99.6 % purity) was clastogenic in the in vitro cytogenetic assay in human lymphocytes using whole blood.
 Activity was independent of auxiliary metabolism.
 Technical Acetochlor (94.4% purity) and the two chloroacetyl non carcinogens [p (chloroacetyl)acetanilide and 2 chloroacetophenone] were confirmed as clastogens.
-Auxiliary metabolism was omitted from this experiment because the activity of the -CH2Cl group was being studied, but isolated lymphocytes were used as well as whole blood cultures.
+Auxiliary metabolism was omitted from this experiment because the activity of the $-CH_2Cl$ group was being studied, but isolated lymphocytes were used as well as whole blood cultures.
 These three chemicals were more toxic to the isolated cells, probably because of the lower levels of glutathione present in isolated lymphocytes, as compared to whole blood cultures.
-The des-chloro analogue of acetochlor was confirmed as non-clastogenic using whole blood in the presence and absence of S9-mix.
-The n-butyl analogue of acetochlor was confirmed as clastogenic using again whole blood in the presence and absence of S9-mix.
+The des-chloro analogue of acetochlor was confirmed as clastogenic using again whole blood in the presence and absence of S9-mix.
 These results establish the chloro substituent in acetochlor as the clastogenic entity and suggest a protective cellular effect afforded by the free thiol (SH) group of glutathione.
 Positive and negative controls gave a satisfactory response.